SiddhaK17/nato-alphabet-transcriber/README.md

 # 🔡 NATO Alphabet Transcriber

-The **NATO Alphabet Transcriber** is a Python-powered, command-line utility that seamlessly converts user-provided words into their **NATO phonetic alphabet equivalents**.
-By leveraging **data-driven programming** with `pandas` and Python’s **dictionary comprehension**, this project demonstrates how structured datasets can be transformed into **real-time, interactive applications**.
+The **NATO Alphabet Transcriber** is a Python powered, command line utility that seamlessly converts user provided words into their **NATO phonetic alphabet equivalents**.
+By leveraging **data driven programming** with `pandas` and Python’s **dictionary comprehension**, this project demonstrates how structured datasets can be transformed into **real time, interactive applications**.

 More than just a simple translator, this program represents a **fusion of practical utility and programming concepts**, making it an excellent showcase of clean code practices, input validation, and user-centric design.